gasb150/weatherApp/README.md

 ```
 npm run build
 ```
-in your terminal to run the project locally
+in your terminal to run the project

 ## 🔨 Build With